-We also assume that any bank capital issued at date 1 is bought by risk-neutral investors who first acquire deposits in safe banks (for instance, by selling risk-averse depositors their treasury bills), and then transfer the safe bank's reserves to the capital-issuing bank by writing the latter a check (alternative assumptions would worsen the date-1 illiquidity problem).
-Conversely, any payment by firms for the rescue investment such as the purchase of equipment or inventory goes as a check to sellers, who then deposit the check in the safe banks.
-These detailed assumptions about payments are necessary to track the flow of reserves through the banking system.
+Any purchase and payment leads to a transfer of reserves.
+We assume that any date-1 bank capital issued is bought by risk-neutral investors who first acquire deposits in safe banks (for instance, by selling risk-averse depositors their treasury bills), and then transfer the safe bank's reserves to the capital-issuing bank by writing the latter a check (alternative assumptions would worsen the date-1 illiquidity problem).
+Conversely, any payment by firms while purchasing equipment for the rescue investment is deposited in the safe banks.
 Note that the banking system does not gain or lose reserves as a result of date-1 capital issuance or payments; the former moves reserves from safe banks to capital-issuing banks, whereas the latter moves reserves from lending banks to safe banks.
-Importantly, there is no shortage of payment media at date 1.
-Also
+Reserves are necessary for final settlement - for instance, to pay depositors who withdraw money from the bank.
+Finally,